lanl-ansi/GasModels.jl/docs/src/parser.md

 parse_json
 ```

-## Matlab Data Files
+## Matgas Data Files

-The following method is the main methods for parsing Matlab data files:
+The following method is the main methods for parsing Matgas data files:

 ```@docs
 parse_matgas